cenksasmaztin/backup_report/README.txt

 # SUCH DAMAGE.
 #
 # PURPOSE of this SCRIPT

 # This code connects to a network device and retrieves the current working configuration.
-#It then detects the changes made, creates a report with the first lines of changes,
+#Then detects the changes made, creates a report with the change lines,
 #and also backs up the new version of the configuration.
+#
 #
 # This script requires the following variables to be defined:
 #